ryantoddgarza/c-programming-for-beginners/calculate-weekly-pay/README.md

 # calculate-weekly-pay

+Create a C program that calculates your weekly pay.

 The program should ask the user to enter the number of hours worked in a week via the keyboard and display as output the gross pay, taxes, and net pay.

 The following assumptions should be made: